Trackunit/developer-hub/api-docs/pagination.md

  ⑤ Number of elements in the current page
  ⑥ A list of resources in the page, each one represented as a JSON object

-## Requesting Paginated Results
+## Requesting Page-based Paginated Results

-In order to allow for a control over the pagination, Trackunit APIs expose a set of `size`, `page` and `sort` query parameters.
+In order to allow for a control over the pagination, Trackunit APIs expose a set of query parameters `size`, `page` and `sort` to control the result.

 For example: